Cacti/documentation/Frequently-Asked-Questions.md

 to run.

 **A:** Give Spine, the fast replacement for poller.php a try.
-Unlike poller.php, Spine is written in c and makes use of pthreads.
+Unlike poller.php, Spine is written in c and makes use of threads.
 On a typical installation, it is not uncommon for Spine to poll about 500 items in less then 10 seconds.